WatchItTeam/WatchIt/README.md

 $ npm run build
 ```
 This command will compile the project and output the production ready files in the `dist` folder.

+## API key

+To be able to have a working project on your local computer you need to add the API key of TMDb to the src/api/APIKey.js file since we will not be pushing our API key to the repository.